knotteye00/satyr/docs/CONFIGURATION.md

 satyr:
   registration: true
 # allow new users to register
+  port: 8000
+# the port to serve http on

 http:
   hsts: true
 # enable strict transport security

+rtmp:
+  port: 1935
+# change the port to serve rtmp on
+  cluster: false
+# enable clustering for the RTMP server
+# clustering is an attempt to take better advantage of multi threaded systems in spite of node.js being single-threaded
+# satyr will spawn one RTMP Worker per CPU core, and round-robin incoming connections between workers
+# If you turn this on, satyr will no longer be able to reliably serve RTMP streams to clients
+# Your users will have to use DASH instead

 media:
   record: true